HHachem001/Legal_Tech/README.md

 - **AI Utilization:** The project leverages the [Transformer.js AI library](https://github.com/xenova/transformers.js) for AI functionality, enhancing the user experience.

 - **Document Generation:** Legal Draft utilizes the [DOCXTemplater library](https://github.com/open-xml-templating/docxtemplater) for document generation, ensuring efficient and accurate document creation.

+- **PDF Processing:** Legal Draft utilizes Mozillas PDF.js library for uploading and extracting text from PDF documents and contracts.
+It is currently utilized in the Contract Toolbox.

 ## Upcoming features in Legal Draft Beta v11.023C